What is a Gateway Collection?

 To secure your gateway collection, Tasktop automatically appends a token (a universally unique identifier) to the path of a gateway collection.
 This token will be incorporated into your gateway URL and will help ensure that only users that know the full path with its token can access your gateway collection.

-You can remove the token by clicking the trash can icon to the right, and refresh it by hitting the magic wand icon that appears in its place.
-Once refreshed, click 'save,' and the URL will be updated.
+If using Tasktop On-prem, you can remove the token by clicking the trash can icon to the right, and refresh it by hitting the magic wand icon that appears in its place (for security, tokens cannot be removed on Tasktop Cloud).
+Once refreshed, click Save, and the URL will be updated.

-If you have configured a payload transformation extension for your gateway collection on the Settings screen, you can select it here.
+If you have configured a payload transformation extension for your gateway collection on the Extensions (Settings) screen, you can select it here.

 The example payload can be used to construct the JSON payload that will be sent to Tasktop from your external tool.